-- Each month, you will have a follow-up visit to see how well the therapy is working and to track your overall health. - Your research team and other clinical providers should discuss what each team will do to help you manage any potential health complications.
+- You will have a follow-up visit approximately once a month for the first 100 days to see how well the therapy is working, and to track your overall health. - Your healthcare team should discuss what they will do to help you manage any potential health complications.